- DC’s COVID-19 special enrollment period continues until the COVID public health emergency in DC ends.

 Permanently extended open enrollment: November 1 – January 31

 DC has permanently adopted a November 1 through January 31 open enrollment schedule, and will continue to use it in future years.
 For 2020 coverage, the exchange extended enrollment through February 5.
 A similar extension was granted the year before, for 2019 coverage.
 Enrollment ended on January 31 for 2021 coverage, but a special enrollment period due to the COVID pandemic has been underway all year in DC (more details below).

 Special enrollment period continues until the end of the COVID public health emergency

 When the COVID pandemic began, nearly all of the state-run exchanges established special enrollment periods for uninsured residents.
 The open enrollment period for 2020 health coverage had already ended when the pandemic started, and public health officials wanted to make sure as many people as possible had health coverage during the public health crisis.

 DC Health Link was among the exchanges where a COVID-related special enrollment period began in 2020.
 But unlike most of the other state-run exchanges, where the enrollment window lasted a month or two, DC’s has been ongoing ever since the spring of 2020.
-It will continue to automatically be extended until the end of the month when the COVID public health emergency in DC is allowed to expire (many of the state-run exchanges are offering another COVID-related special enrollment period in 2021, in line with the special enrollment period that HealthCare.gov is also offering in 2021.
+It will continue to automatically be extended until the end of the month when the COVID public health emergency in DC is allowed to expire (the rest of the state-run exchanges offered another COVID-related special enrollment period in 2021, in line with the special enrollment period that HealthCare.gov offered in 2021.
 But DC’s COVID-related special enrollment period never ended).